 The same theses are repeated, which makes following the author’s thoughts difficult.
 For example, in “Recharacterizing the Problem” author writes about the problems for leisure 2 in modern world.
 And then in “Contemplation as the Main Practice of Leisure 2” almost the same discussion about leisure 2 begins as if anew.
-Explanation for not revised: I decided not to revised because there are profound differences between the two sections reviewer 1 mentions.
-On the sub-section "Characterizing the Problem" I suggest, after analyzing the notions of work and leisure 1, a new understanding (relative to Arendt and Dreyfus and Kelly) of the sources of the spiritual crisis in secular societies.
-I describe the cultural dynamic of the dominance of the mental modes of work and leisure 1, the seesaw between them.
-While in the next section, Contemplation as the Main Practice of Leisure 2", I describe in details a third mental mode – that of contemplation, the one that, as I had suggested in the preceding section, is missing from the secular public sphere.
-So, I decided not to revise.
+Explanation for non-revision: I decided not to revise because there are profound differences between the two sections reviewer 1 mentions.
+In the sub-section "Characterizing the Problem" I suggest, after analyzing the notions of work and leisure 1, a new understanding (relative to Arendt and Dreyfus and Kelly) of the sources of the spiritual crisis in secular societies.
+I describe the cultural dynamic of the dominance of the mental modes of work and leisure 1, and the seesaw between them.
+By contrast, in the next section, “Contemplation as the Main Practice of Leisure 2", I describe in detail a third mental mode – that of contemplation, the one that, as I suggested in the preceding section, is missing from the secular public sphere.